DelfiSpace/DelfiTLM/docs/deployment_intructions.md

 - Python3 and Java 11 or higher
 - For local running/development: The postgres client library (For apt users: `apt install libpq-dev`)
-- Docker and docker-compose if running the system or the database from a container
+- Docker and Docker Compose if running the system or the database from a container
 - For running without docker: Set up a Postgres instance on port 5432

 ## Setup (Run locally/on host machine)